-The subject 7-acre property, 3725 Harden Road (the "Site"), is at a key transition point on the transit-rich Blue Ridge corridor, between long-established primarily medical office uses to the north surrounding Rex Hospital, and the Public Facilities uses to the south, including the state-owned property currently under redevelopment, and the adjacent NC Museum of Art.
-This request to take the Site from one of the City's lowest-density residential districts, R-4, to a mixed-use district that permits an appropriate blend of commercial and higher-density residential uses, NX-7-CU, is directly consistent with the 2030 Comprehensive Plan and Arena-Blue Ridge Area Plan visions for this Site.
+The subject 3.62-acre property, 2500 Blue Ridge Road (the "Site"), is at a key transition point on the Blue Ridge corridor, between UNC Rex Hospital immediately to the north, and the Public Facilities uses to the south, including the DHHS headquarters and the NC Museum of Art.
+This request to take the Site, currently an aging office building, from OX-3-UG to NX-7-CU will permit an appropriate blend of commercial and higher-density residential uses directly consistent with the 2030 Comprehensive Plan and Arena-Blue Ridge Area Plan.

-1. FLUM: The site is designated as "Office & Residential Mixed Use" ("ORM") in the Future Land Use Map ("FLUM"), and the requested Neighborhood Mixed-Use (NX) designation fits this context.
+FLUM: The site is designated as "Office & Residential Mixed Use" ("ORM") in the 1.
+Future Land Use Map ("FLUM"), and the requested Neighborhood Mixed-Use (NX) designation fits this context.
 Office & Residential Mixed Use "is applied primarily to frontage lots along major streets where low-density residential uses are no longer appropriate," and "encourages a mix of residential and office use."
 2030 Comprehensive Plan, p.
 3-10, 3-11.
 While "OX (Office Mixed-Use) is the closest corresponding zoning district," NX and OX are similar districts in terms of allowed residential and commercial uses, but NX has more flexibility for those commercial uses to be integrated into the development.
+Further, NX commercial uses are limited by the proposed zoning conditions, making this rezoning more consistent with FLUM uses.
 This potential for integrated commercial uses will make mixed-use a more viable option for the Site, which is directly consistent with the ORM description and policies from the Arena-Blue Ridge Area Plan.
 In addition, other properties in the vicinity with an ORM FLUM designation have NX zoning, particularly when the property is on a major corridor or at an intersection, similar to this Site.
-The NX-zoned properties just to the north of the Site at the intersection of Blue Ridge Road and Lake Boone Trail are a good example of this, and provide a consistent model to be applied here.
+The NX-zoned properties just to the west of the Site are a good example of this and provide a consistent model to be emulated here.

 The request for a 7-story designation is also consistent with the Comprehensive Plan.
 In ORM, "[h]eights would generally be limited to four stories when near neighborhoods, with additional heights allowed for larger sites and locations along major corridors where adjacent uses would not be adversely impacted."
-The Site's size, surrounding uses, and location on Blue Ridge Road - a heavily travelled corridor - make it appropriate for this anticipated "additional height" of up to 7 stories In addition, Recommended Height Designations for Office & Residential Mixed Use on Blue Ridge Road indicate a 7-story maximum is appropriate in the Core/Transit areas.
-Table LU-2.
+The nearest neighborhood is approximately a half-mile away, and the majority of adjacent uses are office buildings.
+The Site's size, surrounding uses, and location on Blue Ridge Road - a heavily travelled corridor - make it appropriate for 7 stories.
+In addition, Recommended Height Designations for Office & Residential Mixed Use on Blue Ridge Road indicate a 7-story maximum is appropriate in the Core/Transit areas.
+See Table LU-2.
 This Site qualifies as both given its designations in the Urban Form Map, discussed below.